TCLamnidis/BareBonesBash/README.md

 far enough to see your previous commands.

-Tip: try pressing `ctrl+l`, which will clear your terminal of all the old gunk that was printed to your screen.
+Tip: try pressing `ctrl+l`, which will clear your terminal of all the junk that was printed to your screen.
 This does NOT delete those lines, it simply scrolls down for you.
 You can still find all your previous work if you scroll up.